Delaware River Port Authority, PATCO’s Lindenwold Shop and Office Improvements

 - Installation of occupancy sensors within rooms to conserve power.

 - Changing all lighting to LED fixtures with new lighting controls.

 - Installation of energy metering local to the building.

-As a critical factor in the success of the project, Burns has prepared a detailed construction staging and phasing strategy to accommodate PATCO’s need for continuous operations.
+As a critical factor in the success of the project, Burns prepared a detailed construction staging and phasing strategy to accommodate PATCO’s need for continuous operations.